chrisglcross/chrisglcross.github.io/_posts/2019-1-5-Hello-World.md

 However, another useful characteristic of this vectorized representation is that the different relationships across words are still preserved in the multi-dimensional space.
 In other words, embeddings are able to capture similarities across a wide spectrum of characteristics (e.g. location, part-of-speech, synonym, etc).
 For example, if you were to focus on some "geographical" dimension, one could see parallels in how capital cities and countries relate to each other.

 ![_config.yml]({{ site.baseurl }}/images/figure2.png)

+The example on the left actually relevant in how bias can be encoded in these representations.